Did you lose your job this year? There is no federal tax deduction for job-hunting expenses.

 There is no tax credit or deduction for losing your job.

-Your income is generally lower, which also lowers your income tax and can allow you to keep more of your EITC and the Additional Child Tax Credit, which increases your refund.
+Your income is generally lower, which also lowers your income tax and may allow you to qualify for EITC and the Additional Child Tax Credit, which increases your refund.

 However, the way you receive your income can impact your tax return.
-If you take money from a retirement account such as a 401(k) or IRA and you are under age 59 ½ you will pay income taxes and an additional 10% early withdrawal tax.
+If you withdraw money from a retirement account such as a 401(k) or IRA and you are under age 59 ½ you will pay income taxes and an additional 10% early withdrawal tax.
+If you are withdrawing money from your retirement account due to you or a family member having COVID-19, your business closing down, your employer furloughing you, or your daycare becoming unavailable due to COVID-19, you may be exempt from the 10% additional tax.

 Why Jackson Hewitt®?